Plug-in (computing): Mechanism

-Mozilla definition
+Helper application

-In Mozilla Foundation definitions, the words "add-on", "extension" and "plug-in" are not synonyms.
-"Add-on" can refer to anything that extends the functions of a Mozilla application.
-Extensions comprise a subtype, albeit the most common and the most powerful one.
-Mozilla applications come with integrated add-on managers that, similar to package managers, install, update and manage extensions.
-The term, "plug-in", however, strictly refers to NPAPI-based web content renderers.
-Mozilla deprecated plug-ins for its products.
-But UXP-based applications, like web browsers Pale Moon and Basilisk, keep supporting (NPAPI) plug-ins.
+In the context of a web browser, a helper application is a separate program—like IrfanView or Adobe Reader—that extends the functionality of a browser.
+A helper application extends the functionality an application but unlike the typical plug-in that is loaded into the host application's address space, a helper application is a separate application.
+With a separate address space, the extension cannot crash the host application as is possible if they share an address space.

 History

-In the mid 1970s, the EDT text editor ran on the Unisys VS/9 operating system using the UNIVAC Series 90 mainframe computer.
-It allowed a program to be run from the editor which can access the in-memory edit buffer.
+In the mid-1970s, the EDT text editor ran on the Unisys VS/9 operating system for the UNIVAC Series 90 mainframe computer.
+It allowed a program to be run from the editor, which can access the in-memory edit buffer.
 The plug-in executable could call the editor to inspect and change the text.
 The University of Waterloo Fortran compiler used this to allow interactive compilation of Fortran programs.

 Early personal computer software with plug-in capability included HyperCard and QuarkXPress on the Apple Macintosh, both released in 1987.
 In 1988, Silicon Beach Software included plug-in capability in Digital Darkroom and SuperPaint.